McGill-NLP/retriever-lm-reasoning/README.md

 - `reason_data_file`: absolute address of the preprocessed json data file with the above-mentioned format
 - `reason_output_file`: absolute address of a report.jsonl file
 - `reason_task`: 'qa' | 'lm'
+- `reason_k_type`: 'k' (default, pass 'k' retrieved statements to the lm)| 'gold' (pass statements equal to the number of gold statements to the lm, specifically for blame-game experiments where the number of required statements is a prior knowledge)
 - `reason_fact_type`: 'facts' (default, use `facts` key) | 'gold_facts' (use `gold_facts` key) | 'single_fact' (use `hypothesis` key)
 - `reason_dataset`: 'strategyqa' | 'entailmentbank'
 - `reason_lm`: optional flan model to evaluate (used basically for model size evaluations) 'google/flan-t5-small' | 'google/flan-t5-base' | 'google/flan-t5-large' | 'google/flan-t5-xl' | 'google/flan-t5-xxl'